clulab/discp/README.md

-## Discourse Parser Comparison Demo
+## Discourse Parser Comparison Visualization

 This is a public code repository of the Computational Language Understanding (CLU) Lab led by [Mihai Surdeanu](http://surdeanu.info/mihai/) at [University of Arizona](http://www.arizona.edu).